 What is “Conflict System Design”

 What disputes are being experienced or are likely to arise?
 What are they about?
-What are the contributing factor to the conflict?
+What are the contributing factors to the conflict?
 Who are the disputants?

 Why are disputes handled in the way they are?
 The answers to this question frequently revolve around issues relating to traditional procedures, motivation, skill, resources and the organizational environment.